 FOLLOW-UP EVALUATION — An oral food challenge (OFC) is also used to determine whether FPIES has resolved before the food is reintroduced into the diet.
 The recommended timing and frequency of oral rechallenges to determine resolution of disease is uncertain, and the decision is at the discretion of the treating clinician.
 Factors to consider when making this decision include the trigger food, whether there is concomitant immunoglobulin E (IgE) sensitization, and population data on resolution of the particular food, if available.
 We typically perform follow-up challenges every 18 to 24 months in patients without recent reactions .
-However, in a study of 27 Korean infants with cow's milk FPIES, 64 percent tolerated cow's milk at 10 months, and 92 percent tolerated soy at 10 months .
-The investigators recommended that follow-up challenge be undertaken sooner: after 12 months of age for cow's milk and between six to eight months of age for soy.
+However, others advise undertaking the follow-up challenge sooner: after 12 months of age for cow's milk and between six to eight months of age for soy .
 Further studies are needed to establish the optimal timing of follow-up challenges.
+(See 'Natural history' above.)

 ●Food protein-induced enterocolitis syndrome (FPIES) is a non-immunoglobulin E (IgE)-mediated food allergy that primarily presents in infancy.
 The most common food triggers are cow's milk and soy formulas, although FPIES can also be caused by solid foods.
 (See 'Epidemiology' above and 'Pathogenesis' above.)